starcandy708/datboicoin-1/readme.md

 8. Open your broswer and go to localhost:3000
 9. Open metamask and add custom rpc localhost:7545
 10. Import a new account using the private key provided in ganache
-11. Upload Dank Memes

-Please direct all problems with installing to dat boi